ZhiyangQi/ZhiyangQi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 This is <span class="myname">Zhiyang Qi (斉 志揚)</span>.
 I’m currently a PhD student at The University of Electro-Communications under the supervision of <a href='https://www.inaba.aix.uec.ac.jp/'>Assoc.
-Prof. Michimasa Inaba</a>.
+Prof. Michimasa Inaba</a>, and also a research member of the <a href='https://www.sakamoto-lab.hc.uec.ac.jp/'>Sakamoto–Matsukura Laboratory</a>.
 My research direction is about dialogue systems.
-My recent work is about how to adapt dialogue systems to different users.
+My recent work focuses on psychological counseling dialogue datasets and systems.

 I am also interested in the following content:
-- Utilizing LLMs to assist counselors in conversations.
+- Adapting dialogue systems to users of different age groups.
 - Developing AI for the Werewolf game.
 - Participating in various dialogue system-related competitions.